anthonycaccese/nso-menu-interpreted-es-de/README.md

 ## **Acknowledgments**
 * Some avatar images are sourced from the Nintedo Switch profile avatars list.
 * Most system images were sourced from the excellent work done by “viking” and many other contributors to the COLORFUL platform video set [here](https://forums.launchbox-app.com/files/file/1958-colorful-platform-video-set/).
+* Some controller artwork ws sourced from the excellent work by [Pineapple_Graphics](https://archive.org/details/full-color-pngs)
-* Most controller artwork was sourced from the excellent work by [RickyRomero](https://dribbble.com/RickyRomero) via their work for OpenEMU
+* Some controller artwork was sourced from the excellent work by [RickyRomero](https://dribbble.com/RickyRomero) via their work for OpenEMU
 * The base folder icon that was used to create the All Games, Favorites, Last Played and Custom Collections images was sourced from [Rick Patrick](https://www.softicons.com/designers/rick-patrick)

 ## **License**